 We all know that dogs lick themselves to keep their fur clean, but why do dogs lick the air?
 And why does it matter?

-If you’ve ever watched a dog flicking his tongue in and out repeatedly, for no apparent reason, it seems like a pretty strange thing to do.
+If you’ve seen a dog flicking his tongue in and out repeatedly for no apparent reason, it seems like a pretty strange thing to do.

-Like so much in the world of animals, there are reasons for this behavior, and sometimes it can be a sign that something is wrong.
+Like so much in the world of animals, there are reasons for this behavior.
+But most importantly, sometimes it’s a sign that something is wrong.

 Most dogs lick their own noses at times.
 Licking the nose helps to keep it moist which in turn enhances your dog’s ability to smell things.